 As a Medicare health plan, our plan must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare.
-Please refer to Chapter 4 Medical Benefits Chart, (what is covered) for services covered under the plan.
+Please refer to Chapter 4 Medical Benefits Chart, (what is covered and what you pay) for services covered under the plan.